Chart Color Schemes

 Waramanga is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Waramanga's dwelling structures, as per the latest Census, comprised 77.4% houses and 22.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 81.7% houses and 18.2% other dwellings.
-Home ownership in Waramanga stood at 32.4%, with mortgaged dwellings at 38.9% and rented ones at 28.7%.
-The median monthly mortgage repayment was $2,175, below the Australian Capital Territory average of $2,251.
-The median weekly rent figure was $379, compared to Australian Capital Territory's $420.
-Nationally, Waramanga's mortgage repayments were higher at $2,175 than the Australian average of $1,863, and rents exceeded the national figure of $375 at $379.
+In Waramanga, as per the latest Census evaluation, 77.4% of dwellings were houses while 22.6% were other types such as semi-detached homes, apartments and 'other' dwellings.
+This compares to the Australian Capital Territory's figures of 81.7% for houses and 18.2% for other dwellings.
+Home ownership in Waramanga stood at 32.4%, with mortgaged dwellings making up 38.9% and rented ones comprising 28.7%.
+The median monthly mortgage repayment in the area was $2,175, lower than the Australian Capital Territory average of $2,251.
+Weekly rent median was recorded at $379, compared to the Australian Capital Territory's $420.
+Nationally, Waramanga's mortgage repayments were higher at $2,175 against the Australian average of $1,863, while rents were also higher at $379 compared to the national figure of $375.

 Frequently Asked Questions - Housing